input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ### 4. The Φ Cryptographic Primitive

- (incomplete section -- add the specific primitive selected and all its characteristics )

 The Φ cryptographic primitive is a critical component of the Φalanx protocol, designed to increase the computational cost of grinding attacks while remaining efficient for honest participants.
 To achieve this, Φ must adhere to a set of well-defined properties that ensure its security, efficiency, and practical usability within the Cardano ecosystem.
 These properties are outlined in the table below :

 | **Property**              | **Description**                                                                                                   |